openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powerflex-driver.rst

              $ cinder reset-state --state available <volume>

-Using VxFlex OS Storage with a containerized overcloud
+Using PowerFlex Storage with a containerized overcloud
 ------------------------------------------------------

 #.
 Create a file with below contents: